Our Story, On National Entrepreneurs’ Day

 What is your morning and/or evening routine?

-ALI: In the mornings I’m up early with Ruthie, my 1.5yr old.
+ALI: In the mornings I’m up early with my daughter, Ruthie.
 First thing is making breakfast, and sometimes a smoothie.
 If weather permits, we’ll all take a walk in DUMBO and get coffee at our all-time favorite spot, Brooklyn Roasting Co.
 On nice days I walk to work.
 Walking is one of my favorite things to do.

 LAUREN: My typical weekday morning routine starts with setting my alarm for 7-something (and then snoozing at least 2 times before getting out of bed).
 I’m super quick to get ready to go, 30 minutes tops.
 I make breakfast to go, sometimes for both my husband Sarig and I. I put my headphones in and I’m out the door.
 I love to walk to work with Guy Raz or Gary Vee or Michael Barbaro in my headphones (my favorite podcast hosts)!